- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 - This limit does not extend across multiple distinct clusters interacting with each other.
 For example, clusters coordinating resource management via

-boothdo not have a total size limit of 16 across all clusters combined, but rather a limit of 16 nodes per cluster.
+boothdo not have a total size limit of 32 across all clusters combined, but rather a limit of 32 nodes per cluster (in accordance with the above release matrix).

 - Red Hat will provide assistance with clusters that are temporarily in a degraded membership of only a single node, as long as the cluster was not designed with the expectation it would operate with a single node for long periods of time, and efforts are underway to return the cluster to a full-membership of at least two nodes.